Want to learn the ins and outs of Content as a Service and why it's the future of content management? Then this guide is for you.

 A company which reviews restaurants globally needs to publish a blog post comparing NYC style pizza to Chicago deep dish(hot topic issue) across a handful of websites and mobile apps.

-One of the marketers at this fictional company(let's call it Zelp) would create and publish the blog post, once, within the CaaS platform.
+One of the marketers at this fictional company(let's call it Zelp) would create and publish a blog post, once, within the CaaS platform.
 The platform would then push the blog post to the handful of websites and mobile applications all managed by "Zelp".
 Once setup this makes publishing content as simple as tweeting, helping to fuel the great pizza debate further!

 Different than traditional content management